by Thomas Hyde, Chief Technical Officer, Beca and Tim Mumford, Director Digital and Innovation Transport and Infrastructure, Beca

-While it’s critical to retain and empower our digital and innovation experts, it should not preclude our own personal responsibilities to look for greater efficiencies brought by digital and innovation.
+While it’s critical to retain and empower our digital and innovation experts, it should not preclude our own personal responsibilities as engineers, architects, designers, commissioners, operators, and site-based professionals, to look for greater efficiencies brought by digital and innovation.

 There are simple things we can do in our day-to-day to advance the industry, such as: